-Compliance with Article 32 requirements can be demonstrated by adherence to an approved code of conduct as specified in Article 40 or an approved certification as specified in Article 42.
+Compliance with Article 32 requirements can be demonstrated by adhering to an approved code of conduct as specified in Article 40 or with an approved certification as specified in Article 42.
 In layman’s terms, the GDPR provides a list of security codes of conduct recommendations for organizations to implement in order to achieve the required security certification.
 The general guidance includes:

 This still leaves a lot of room for interpretation.
 Meaning, you have flexibility in how you achieve certification under the GDPR e.g. your preferred tools and methodologies based on your current security posture.
 One thing made abundantly clear is encryption should be used for all personal data.
 Luckily this is a relatively low-cost tool that is highly effective.

 The most literal recommendation, ‘A’ calls for the encryption of personal data.
 You should have an encryption policy in place that governs how and when you implement encryption, and you should also train your staff in the use and importance of encryption.
 When storing or transmitting personal data, an encryption tool that meets current standards should be used.
 A great online checklist by the ICO published the below checklist to help you get started.

 - We understand that encryption can be an appropriate technical measure to ensure that we process personal data securely.

 - We have an appropriate policy in place governing our use of encryption.

 - We ensure that we educate our staff on the use and importance of encryption.